suncoast-devs/handbook/curriculum/unit-i/chapter-1/01-oop-basics/lesson.md

 - Build a XXXX tracker, that has a Service class and a Class representing the XXXX
 - See the code example above for a sample
-- Should have CRUD on a List<XXXX>
+- Should have CRUD on a List of XXXX
 - Should have some stats/details

 ## Possible Assignments